Nina Sky: 2003–2006: Nina Sky and mixtapes

 Nina Sky continued to work and promote their music.
 They have contributed to the reggaeton movement with songs such as "Oye Mi Canto", and "Más Maíz" with artist and producer N.O.R.E.
 They were also a featured artist on Sean Paul's song "Connection" from his album The Trinity.

 On October 25, 2005, they released their second mixtape called La Conexión, influenced by Latin music.
 The album contained the single "Ladies Night" (released April 17, 2006 and featuring Ivy Queen), released with the songs "Loving You" and "Your Time".
-It also contained Kassanova's remix of their single "Turnin' Me On."
-The album features a lot of singers: Pitbull, N.O.R.E., Notch, Richie Rivera, Mackie, and Yaga.
-It also included Tony Touch's hit "Play That Song," featuring Nina Sky and B-Real, released one month before the mixtape's release.
+It also contained Kassanova's remix of their single "Turnin' Me On".
+The album features artists such as Pitbull, N.O.R.E., Notch, Richie Rivera, Mackie, and Yaga.
+It also includes Tony Touch's hit "Play That Song", featuring Nina Sky and B-Real, released one month before the mixtape's release.
 In August 2006, Nina Sky were first featured on the cover of the publication The FADER, in its 39th issue.
-In 2006, their third mixtape "80's Babies" was released.
+In 2006, their third mixtape 80's Babies was released.